Prospective MS/PhD

 PhD Program

 The PhD program in ChBE forges a close professional relationship between graduate students and faculty members.
-Working together on cutting edge research, you and your faculty mentors will develop an academic program tailored to meet your individual needs.
-Although the typical program takes about five years to complete, you may finish the requirements in slightly less, or more, time.
+Working together on cutting edge research, you and your faculty mentors will develop an academic and research program tailored to meet your individual needs.

 MS Program

 The MS program in ChBE is a coursework-based, non-thesis degree designed for students who want to develop a deeper knowledge of the fundamentals and learn about emerging applications.
 It is ideal for students who plan to enter industry or who are returning to school after working in industry.
-The MS program requires 31 hours of coursework, which can be completed in two or three semesters (see the schedule below), depending on the student's pace and the availability of elective courses of interest.
-Applicants who do not have a ChBE or equivalent BS degree should read the information at the bottom of the MS Degree Requirements page, under "for applicants without a B.S. chemical engineering degree."

 Students admitted to the MS ChBE program do not do thesis research and are not eligible for ChBE graduate research assistant positions or tuition waivers.
 Thus, it is a self-paying program.
 Just like PhD students, MS students can take advantage of Georgia Tech's Career Services, which hosts career fairs and connects students with the large number of employers that come to Georgia Tech seeking talent.

-For PhD Program
+General Timeline for PhD Program

 Fall Year 1